-Robert W. Unikel has tried patent and trade secret cases involving such varied products as thin film transistors, LCD panels, vascular stents, compiling computer software, office products, baby strollers, minicell vaccines, anti-aging cosmetics and casement window operators, and such diverse business methods as a method for implementing consumer rewards programs, a method for configuring products through an electronic interface, and a method for automatically executing securities and derivatives trades.
-Additionally, Robert has unique experience in successfully defending against claims of false patent marking under 35 U.S.C. §292.
+Rob’s extensive experience includes trying patent and trade secret cases involving such varied products as a digital distribution platform for mobile “apps,” a digital media store, thin film transistors, LCD panels, vascular stents, compiling computer software, office products, baby strollers, minicell vaccines, anti-aging cosmetics and casement window operators, and such diverse business methods as a method for tracking promotional mailings, a method for implementing consumer rewards programs, a method for configuring products through an electronic interface, and a method for automatically executing securities and derivatives trades.
+Additionally, Rob has unique experience in successfully defending against claims of false patent marking under 35 U.S.C. §292.
 He has managed disputes involving various well-known trademarks and has litigated numerous trade dress matters implicating product and packaging designs and non-traditional source indicators (including color and scent).

-Robert has handled appeals to the Federal Circuit Court of Appeals and to the United States Supreme Court.
+Rob has handled appeals to the Federal Circuit Court of Appeals and to the United States Supreme Court.
 Further, he regularly counsels businesses and individuals on intellectual property development, protection, and licensing strategies.